A Brief History of OBHC

 On June 1, 1903, the Home was moved to a frame building on one and a half stories on West Pottawatomie Street.
 Nine children were in residence.
 In 1905, the joint Boards of the Baptist General Convention of Indian Territory and the Oklahoma State Baptist Convention accepted a bid from Oklahoma City of 40 acres of land and $2,000 to move the Home to its location at NW 63rd and Pennsylvania.
 Ownership of the Home was transferred to the Baptist General Convention of Oklahoma in 1917.

 Historical Marker at Original Location

 A sign marks the original location of the Baptist Orphan's Home in Oklahoma City.

-The Birthday Bank was a donation method for churches which began in mid 1900's.
 The Department of Child Care was established in 1956 and entrusted by the Convention with the operation of Christian services to children and their families.
 In 1985, the Department of Child Care and the Department of Retirement Centers and chaplaincy were combined to create the Special Care Ministries Office.
 In 1988, the name was changed to Family Care Ministries Office and included the Child Care, Adult Care, and Special Care Ministries.
 A separation of Adult Care and Child Care in 1993 created two new entities.
 In that year, Oklahoma Baptist Homes for Children was established as an affiliate corporation of the Baptist General Convention of Oklahoma with its own President and Board of Trustees.
 OBHC is now the largest provider of private, non-profit residential child care in the state.

 Now, more than 100 years later, Oklahoma Baptist Homes for Children has seen more than 11,000 children come through our doors and while our ministry has grown and expanded over the years, our focus has always been to serve children and show the people in our care, the love of Christ.